 The soil survey programs of many countries have historically used the "modal pedon" or “modal soil” concept to convey a reasonable example of morphologic central tendency.
 Several authors have expressed concern with this approach (Jones, 1959; Hudson, 1990) due to the loss of information on a complex natural body that exhibits continuous gradation in space.
 While the “modal pedon” concept fails as an aggregate representation of a collection, it does offer the user of soil survey a concrete example (of one possible realization) that can be visited and sampled as needed.

 In order to aggregate properties for soil horizons within a collection of soil profiles, horizons must be systematically correlated into groups of similar soil morphology.
 The aggregation of horizons then becomes a conceptual profile that is synthesized to represent the central concept of the soil morphology conveyed by the entire suite of soil profiles.
 The use of generalized horizon labels (GHL) provides a framework for correlating individual soil horizons, however, traditional aggregates only provide a coarse summary of corresponding horizon depths derived for the aggregated conceptual profile.
-This paper presents a novel approach using a depth-slicing method in the aqp package to determine horizon depth probabilities.
+This paper presents a novel approach using a depth-slicing method in the “aqp package” (Beaudette et al., 2013) to determine horizon depth probabilities.

 We demonstrate two possible methods for aggregating a collection of soil profiles into "representative synthetic profiles"; describing depth-wise probability functions for each genetic horizon.
 Both methods rely on an expert-guided description of generalized horizon designation (e.g. horizon designations that are deemed representative) along with associated rules (regular expression patterns) used to correlate field-described to generalized horizon designation.
 The first method is based on (1-cm interval) slice-wise evaluation of generalized horizon designation; the second is based on a proportional-odds logistic regression (McCullagh, 1980) model fit to depth-slices.
 Specialized classes for soil profile collections and depth-slicing algorithms are implemented in the aqp package for R (Beaudette et al., 2013).